instana/openapi/spec/descriptions/tagSyntheticSettings.md

 - **createdBy** The user identifier who created the test resource.
 - **customProperties** An object with name/value pairs to provide additional information of the Synthetic test.
 - **locations** It is an array of the PoP location IDs where the Synthetic tests are located.
-- **applications** (Technology Preview) It is an array of the unique identifiers of the Application Perspectives associated to this test.
+- **applications** It is an array of the unique identifiers of the Application Perspectives associated to this test.
 - **modifiedAt** The test last updated time, following RFC3339 standard.
 - **modifiedBy** The user identifier who updated the test resource.
 - **playbackMode** Defines how the Synthetic test should be executed across multiple